Today I’m going to show you how you can use your bullet journal notebook to do a brain dump.

 Bullet Journal Brain Dump Spread

-To demonstrate how your bujo pages can look like, here’s my current bullet journal spread.
+To demonstrate how your bujo pages can look here’s my current bullet journal spread.

 As I mentioned before, I always start by leaving a page blank.